-Over the past financial year, MineARC and Freeport-McMoRan (FCX) have been working together on FCX’s West Papuan asset expansion plans in the minerals district of Grasberg.
-Freeport-McMoRan, a leading international natural resources company with headquarters in Arizona, operates one of the world’s largest copper and gold deposits in their Grasberg operation.
+Over the past financial year, MineARC and Freeport-McMoran (FCX) have been working together on FCX’s West Papuan asset expansion plans in the minerals district of Grasberg.
+A 200-person MineSAFE Permanent Refuge Chamber to Indonesian Mine, Freeport-McMoRan, a leading international natural resources company with headquarters in Arizona, operates one of the world’s largest copper and gold deposits in their Grasberg operation.

 In 2014, FCX commissioned MineARC to supply over 30 chambers in line with their plan to expand operations by 60% over the coming three years.

-More recently MineARC has assisted FCX in the commissioning of a 200-person permanent refuge for their DMLZ mine, which goes into production in 2015.
+More recently MineARC has assisted FCX in the commissioning of a 200-person MineSAFE Permanent Refuge Chamber to Indonesian Mine, for their DMLZ mine, which goes into production in 2015.

 This relationship continues to grow with the view that MineARC will supply ongoing training and support to key FCX personnel.
 The aim is to reduce the burden of servicing staff and to provide on-site safety awareness training.